edmondpr/Hover-Translator/README.md

 ### Use
 Install the extension into Chrome.

-### Caveat
+### Caveats
 This extension is invasive by necessity by wrapping all text elements in SPAN elements.
 This unavoidably breaks certain parts of websites.
+It works best with sites with plain HTML as possible.

 ### Acknowledgments
 I am grateful to [Yandex Translate](https://translate.yandex.com/) for keeping their translate API free and easy to use.

 ### Ongoing Development
-1. Add off switch to extension so that it can be disabled more easily than diving into Chrome settings.
+1. Add on/off switch to extension so that it can be disabled more easily than diving into Chrome settings.